TahaLoghmari/SmartPly/README.md

 - Filter by status, type, framework/language, contract type, and level.
 - Search by company or position to find what you need instantly.

-### Real-time Notifications

-- Built with **SignalR** for instant updates:
-  - Recruiter replies
-  - Interview invites
-  - Application status changes

-### AI-Powered Inbox

-- Gmail integration (with user consent).
-- Automatically detects and categorizes recruiter emails (interviews, rejections, info requests).
-- Matches emails to applications or creates new ones if unmatched.
-- Keeps a dedicated **Job Inbox** for all job-related emails.

 ---